-Our signature baked cheesecake is topped with a fresh cherry sauce.
+My signature baked cheesecake is topped with a fresh cherry sauce.
 It requires no water bath and freezes beautifully, so you can make it ahead.
-Bake it the traditional way in a round pan or use a rectangular one, and make cheesecake squares to serve at gatherings, cookouts and potlucks.
+Bake it the traditional way in a round pan or use a rectangular one and make cheesecake squares to serve at family gatherings, cookouts and potlucks.

 A classic cheesecake

-The cheesecake itself is wonderfully traditional on its own, but greatly enhanced by the graham base and sweet cherry topping (similar to cherry pie filling).
+The cheesecake itself is still wonderfully traditional on its own, but greatly enhanced by the graham base and sweet cherry filling (similar to cherry pie filling).

-Though nothing is surprising about the ingredients of the different components or the fact that a cherry topping is fabulous on a cheesecake, it still bears making and repeating.
+Though nothing is surprising about the ingredients of the different components or the fact that a cherry topping is fabulous on top of the cheesecake, it still bears making and repeating.

 Simplicity is all we need sometimes.
 And a great addition to our cheesecake archive.